kwag1227/Autonomous-Rover-Project/README.md

 ## 📁 Repository Structure

 - /code            Microcontroller firmware and Raspberry Pi software
-- /design          CAD files and mechanical designs
+- /design          CAD files, mechanical designs, and electrical schematics
 - /vision          Computer vision and object detection scripts
-- /docs            Design notes, planning documents, schematics
+- /docs            Design notes and planning documents
 - /tests           Testing scripts and logs
 - /media           Images or videos of the rover in progress
 - /references      Reference images that I gathered from online